Learn / Buyer Beware! The Dangers of Referral Fees for Addiction Treatment

 When your doctor, psychiatrist, therapist, etc. makes a recommendation, politely ask if they receive compensation or favors for recommending you those centers.

 For example, you could say something like, “I’ve read in the news about referral fees and kickbacks, and I’m concerned.
 With the utmost respect, do you receive compensation for recommending me to that center?”

 Ask the treatment provider you’re considering what their opinions are about referral fees.
 You could also ask if they can provide an itemized quote of the costs.
 Upon seeing line items, ask for clarification if the description seems vague or suspicious.

-This is not 100% fail-proof as complaints go unfiled and enforcement takes time, but it is a very good sign if treatment providers are licensed, accredited (e.g. Joint Commission or CARF), and belong to an organizing body with relevant guidelines.
-For example, in the US, members of the NAATP (National Association of Addiction Treatment Providers) must adhere to its code of ethics7 which prohibits referral payments.
+This is not 100% fail-proof as complaints go unfiled and enforcement takes time, but it’s a very good sign if a treatment provider is licensed, accredited (by the Joint Commission or CARF), and belongs to an organizing body with relevant guidelines.
+For example, in the U.S., members of the National Association of Addiction Treatment Providers (NAATP) must adhere to its code of ethics6 which prohibits referral payments.

 For more information on what to look for in a rehab, see our article on avoiding addiction treatment scams and identifying quality programs.